September 12, 2023 | The 41st DLR parabolic flight campaign takes off from Bordeaux

 Reserve astronauts get a taste of experimenting in microgravity

 Two experiments also have a prominent team member on this campaign.
 German ESA reserve astronaut Amelie Schoenenwald will be assisting scientists in the 'TRANSEUGRA' experiment to learn more about the single-celled organism Euglena gracilis.
-The other German ESA reserve astronaut, Nicola Winter, will be working with the 'SCARLETT' experiment, helping to study the slipping of a hillside, mountain or crater wall on a simulated martian surface.
+The other German ESA reserve astronaut, Nicola Winter, will be working with the 'SCARLETT' experiment, helping to study the slipping of a hillside, mountain or crater wall on a simulated Martian surface.
 In this way, the two can experiment in free fall for a possible mission on the International Space Station ISS and get a preview of working in microgravity.

 Video: Parabolic flights in the world's largest parabolic aircraft – research in microgravity